About the Eisenhower Institute

 Each application must include:

-- A statement describing the nature and scope of the dissertation, including a timetable for its completion
+• A statement describing the nature and scope of the dissertation, including expected completion date (750 words or less)

-- A statement, not exceeding 1,000 words, of the applicant’s career aspirations, with a focus on connecting research to professional/volunteer experience and/or career aspirations and applications outside academia
+• A statement of the applicant’s career aspirations, with a focus on connecting research to professional/volunteer experience and/or career aspirations and applications outside academia (750 words or less)

-- A statement describing how the applicant will use the funding (statement should outline how at least 50% of funding will be used for research-related activities, not living or general educational expenses)
+• A statement describing how the applicant will use funding (at least 50% should be used for research-related activities)

-- A writing sample of 10-15 pages, preferably on a topic related to the dissertation
+• A 1-2 page writing sample on a topic related to the dissertation

-- Two letters of recommendation, one of which must be from the applicant's doctoral advisor.
-These letters should not be seen by the applicants.
+• Two letters of recommendation - one must be from the applicant's doctoral advisor.

-Applications must be received via the online form system no later than the close of business on Friday, March 17, 2023.
-The Eisenhower Institute's designated selection committee will then conduct its review and selection procedures.
-Notifications of fellowships granted for the 2022-2023 program will be sent to the appropriate universities after Friday, May 5, 2023.
+Applications must be received no later than the close of business on Friday, March 15, 2024.
+Notifications of fellowships granted for the 2024-2025 program will be sent by June 1, 2024.

 Funding and Reporting Requirements